markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * On the `Projects` console, click `Create new project`.
 * Use a project template called `Object detection`.
 Click `Next`.
 * Update the `Project name` to be unique.
 By default, it is called `Object-detection`, but you need to add your user suffix (e.g., `Object-detection05-03`).
 * Now that you have a unique project name, click `Create` at the bottom of the page.
-Project creation could take a few seconds.
+Project creation could take up to 30 seconds.
 You will know that the project is fully created when you see `Description`, `Creation time`, and `Last updated` are populated in the console.
 Once you see a green banner at the top of the page indicating a successful creation, click your web browser refresh button if those fields are still blank.

-### Step 2 - Deploy the project to the device
+### Step 2 - Deploy the project to your DeepLens device

 * Once the project is created, select it, and click `Deploy to device`.
 Pick the device you registered in the previous step.
 Click `Review`.
 Click `Deploy`.
 * You will see the status at the top of the page in a blue box, and it will indicate `Deployment of project is in progress`.
 A percent completion of the model download will be displayed.
 Once the model is downloaded, the device will create a Greengrass deployment.
 This progress will be indicated in the blue banner at the top of the page.
 After a few minutes, you will see the status bar change from blue to green indicating `Deployment of project succeeded`.